powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 Generators previously included in redispatching range actions are not considered in counter-trading.
 You can set the following parameters:
 - countries: mandatory field.
 List here all the countries for which you want to create counter-trading range actions.
 Set to empty set if you want to deactivate counter-trading.
 - injectionPredicate: function that allows you to filter out generators that are not available for counter-trading at a given instant.
 If not set, no filter will be applied.
+Be careful to set it if you have a large network, otherwise you may un into memory issues.
 - raCostsProvider: function that provides activation and variation cost of a counter-trading range action in a given country at a given instant.
 - raRangeProvider: function that provides the MW range of the counter-trading action for a given country at a given instant.
+The range is relative to the values in the initial network.
 Note that if you do not provide it, the range will be zero (rendering the remedial action useless).
 - glsks: optional field to set the GLSK of every country.
 It is currently not supported, propotional GLSK is supposed.

 ::::{tabs}